CyberNautical/Automatic-Evaluation-Framework-for-LLM-Responses-Methodology-and-Example-Application/README.md

 3. **Extended Evaluation Metrics**: Implement additional evaluations for PEN, CIN, and LIS to assess the flow of content relevance over a series of responses.

 ### Implementation and Results
 - **Variant 1**: A prompt requesting an advertisement for "Neb Cafe latte" for a blog post aimed at boosting brand awareness among adults who prefer home-brewed coffee.
 The response emphasized luxury, convenience, and local relevance, earning a perfect score for relevance.
 [Variant 1](https://github.com/armansalimi-microsoft/Automatic-Evaluation-LLM-Relevance-Example/blob/main/Variant%201.md)
-- **Variant 2**: Modified the response to introduce an irrelevant product mix (pizza in coffee), which was poorly evaluated due to its inconsistency with the brand and audience expectations, demonstrating the effectiveness of the LLM in distinguishing relevant content.
+- **Variant 2**:Modified the response to introduce an irrelevant product mix (pizza in coffee), which was poorly evaluated due to its inconsistency with the brand and audience expectations, demonstrating the effectiveness of the LLM in distinguishing relevant content.
 [Variant 2](https://github.com/armansalimi-microsoft/Automatic-Evaluation-LLM-Relevance-Example/blob/main/Variant%202.md)

 ### Evaluation for PEN, CIN, LIS
 Below is the Python code used to calculate the mentioned metrics.
 This code is crucial for quantitatively assessing the structure and consistency of LLM-generated content.